roman01la/uix/README.md

 - Run front-end recipes in dev `clojure -A:dev:rec-front`
 - Run SSR streaming recipe `clojure -A:dev:rec-back`

-_Note: to ensure you're using the right Node.js version, you can use [nvm](https://github.com/nvm-sh/nvm) and run `nvm use` once in the directory.
-Otherwise the Node.js version you use is in the `.nvmrc` file.
-See nvm repo for more documentation._

 ## Features

 ### Hiccup syntax extension